dex1n/ArgCat/README.md

         metavar: "NAME"
         type: "str"
         help: "The name."
-        group: "a_group"  # Declare that this argument is in the group whose name is "a_group" declared above.
+        group: "a_group"  # Declare this argument is in the group whose name is "a_group" declared above.
       -
         name_or_flags: ["-u", "--username"]
         nargs: "?"